ismaelharunid/gfcpy/README.md

 # gfcpy

-A factor and factor table generator
+A prime, factor and factor table generator

 Installation: